MenuSkip to content

 Hosted by Hugo House, Red Hen Press & Elliott Bay Book Co.

-Kristen Millares Young spent years researching Subduction before she began to write her debut novel, forthcoming from Red Hen Press on April 14, 2020.
+Kristen Millares Young spent years researching Subduction before she began to write her debut novel.
 A lyric retelling of the troubled history of encounter in the Americas, Subduction follows a Latinx anthropologist, Claudia, as she embarks on fieldwork on the Makah Indian Reservation carrying serious baggage—her husband just ran off with her sister.
 Claudia loses control as soon as she arrives in Neah Bay, where she begins an affair with Peter, the son of her best research participant.
 Claudia helps Peter’s family convey a legacy delayed for decades by the death of his father.
 But her presence, echoing centuries of fraught contact with indigenous peoples, brings lasting change and real damage, too.

 Through Peter and Claudia’s brutal and ardent collision, Subduction portrays not only their strange allegiance after grievous losses but also their imperfect attempts to find community on the Makah Indian Reservation.
 An intimate tale of stunning betrayals, Subduction bears witness to the power of stories to disrupt—and also to heal.